On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Problem Formulation

-\end{assumption} Assumption \ref{attackprob} specifies that the system is not under attack (case 1 in Figure \ref{fig:attack}) with probability at least $1-p$, since $\xi_t = 0$ implies $w_t=0$.
+\end{assumption} Note that Assumption \ref{attackprob} imposes the restriction on attack times, not the value of attacks.
+Thus, the assumption implies that the system is not under attack (case 1 in Figure \ref{fig:attack}) with probability at least $1-p$, since $\xi_t = 0$ implies $w_t=0$.
 At attack times (case 2 in Figure \ref{fig:attack}), the adversary uses the information in the filtration $\mathcal{F}_t$ to generate disturbances $w_t$, which can therefore be correlated and possibly adversarial.

-\begin{remark}[Choice of $\tau$] In Assumption \ref{attackprob}, the attack probability depends on a user-defined constant $\tau$, which represents an input memory length.
-As discussed in the introduction, it is inevitable to consider a finite-memory approximation, and the permissible attack probability $\frac{1}{2\tau}$—which depends on the memory length $\tau$—will accordingly restrict the ability of the adversary.
+\begin{remark}[Choice of $\tau$] In Assumption \ref{attackprob}, the attack probability depends on a learner-defined constant $\tau$, which represents an input memory length.
+Applying a finite-memory approximation accordingly restricts the ability of the adversary since the permissible attack probability $\frac{1}{2\tau}$ depends on the memory length $\tau$.
 It is worth noting that the term $\bm{W}_{t}^{(\tau)}$ in \eqref{relationshipphi} is identically zero if the system is not under attack for $\tau$ consecutive periods; \textit{i.e.} $w_{t-1} =\dots = w_{t-\tau} = 0$, which happens with probability at least $(1-p)^\tau$.
 We have $(1-p)^\tau > 0.5$ with the restriction on attack probability $p<\frac{1}{2\tau}$, which we will leverage to prove the useful results on the estimation error. \end{remark}

-Given a time horizon $T$, we aim to learn the true system $G^*$ in \eqref{relationshipphi}, using the following $\ell_2$-norm estimator based on partial observations $y_\tau, \dots, y_{T-1}$ and control inputs $u_0, \dots, u_{T-1}$:
+Given a time horizon $T$, we aim to learn the true system $G^*$ in \eqref{expansion3}-\eqref{relationshipphi}, using the following $\ell_2$-norm estimator based on partial observations $\{y_t\}_{t=\tau}^{T-1}$ and control inputs $\{u_t\}_{t=0}^{T-1}$:

 Under the stated assumptions, we will show in the next section that the $\ell_2$-norm estimator achieves the optimal estimation error $O(\rho^\tau)$, where $\rho$ is the contraction factor in Assumption \ref{lipschitz} and $\tau$ is the input memory length.